Selecting a site for your food gardenGreenthumb

 Picking the right location for your food garden is absolutely crucial.
-Thus, taking a bit of time to select a site for your food gardenwill be well worth the effort.
 A sub-par location can result in sub-par veggies!
 Here are a few tips for choosing a good site:

 - Plant in a sunny location.
 Most vegetables need at least 6 hours of direct sunlight per day.
 There are a few veggies that will tolerate some shade.